Minnesota schools ready testing for COVID-19 monitoring

 "For me, it's not just the testing.
 It's the whole package of what happens after the tests," said Schnell, noting that Edina returned to in-person learning later than some neighboring school districts.

 Some critics also noted the problem of false positives.
-Vault Health reports a rate of 1% of false positives for its saliva tests that are being offered for free to schools for students.
-If 100 tests were performed and found six positives, that means that one of the six was likely false, causing unnecessary isolation and quarantines for close contacts.
+Vault Health reports a 1% rate of false positives for its saliva tests that are offered for free for students.
+If 100 tests were performed and found six positives, that means that one of the six was likely false, causing unnecessary isolation and quarantines.

 Student infections declining